sameh-g/TreeMultiSelect-List/doc/README.md

 This Method get region or territory as a parent’s code based on name.

 ## Tree.prototype.checkSelectedResults = function (optionsSelected)
-It should check all selected items and based on the below logic it returns to onchange event the actual selected region, territory and country in object with the result object as well in text, should return geography list object with the correct values selected from the plugin.
+Should return  the result  after user selections and de select items in text and set geography list object with the correct values selected from the plugin below is the gegraphy list object should return.

 ```shell